Orientalosuchina: History of discovery

 In 2016, a revision of Eoalligator was published by Yan-Yin Wang, Corwin Sullivan and Jun Liu, who took note of several issues with Young's description of it and Asiatosuchus nanlingensis.
 The team highlighted that Young did not provide a detailed description for many of the specimen he referred to Eoalligator, nor fully prepared all the fossil material.
 One of their main points however was that Young never properly distinguished his two taxa, which they argued share some key features in their anatomy.
 Wang and colleagues came to the conclusion that Eoalligator chunyii was actually a junior synonym of Asiatosuchus nanlingensis while Eoalligator huiningensis should be placed in its own genus which they dubbed Protoalligator.
 This further had the side effect that the team regarded Eoalligator chunyii to represent a crocodyloid, while Protoalligator remained an alligatoroid.
 While the distinction between Eoalligator and Protoalligator was readily accepted, Wang eventually contributed to a second study published in 2018 that reinstated Eoalligator as a valid genus after continued study revealed anatomical differences between it and Asiatosuchus nanlingensis.

 Two major studies were published in 2019, first among these the description of Jiangxisuchus nankangensis from the Late Cretaceous of China, which was interpreted as a crocodyloid closely related to Eoalligator.
 The second major study was the description of Orientalosuchus naduongensis, which was based on a plethora of specimen including multiple skulls, lower jaws and even postcranial material, discovered in the late 2000s and early 2010s in the Na Duong Basin in Northeastern Vietnam, close to the border with China.
 The description of Orientalosuchus allowed Tobias Massonne and colleagues to furthermore establish a monophyletic clade consisting of multiple South-East Asian crocodilians.
 This clade, which they dubbed Orientalosuchina, was defined as the most inclusive clade to contain to contain Orientalosuchus, Krabisuchus, Jiangxisuchus, Protoalligator and Eoalligator but not Brachychampsa, Stangerochampsa, Bottosaurus, Diplocynodon, Leidyosuchus or any modern crocodilian.

 While some subsequent studies would come to question Massonne's interpretation of Orientalosuchina, especially the reported alligatoroid affinities, others would expand on it.
 In 2021 Hsi-yin Shan and colleagues would describe additional material from the Maoming Basin, allowing them to describe the short-snouted crocodilian from these sediments as Dongnanosuchus hsui.
-Only a year later a team lead by Xiao-Chun Wu described yet another orientalosuchin, the incredibly short snouted Eurycephalosuchus gannanensis from the Maastrichtian Hekou Formation of China.
+Only a year later a team led by Xiao-Chun Wu described yet another orientalosuchin, the incredibly short snouted Eurycephalosuchus gannanensis from the Maastrichtian Hekou Formation of China.